 Integration Testing#

-The project includes integration tests using the demo environment:
+The project includes automated integration tests using Ginkgo that validate the evidence pipeline at three deployment layers:

 Component Development#